SchulzLab/scBP/README.md

 # scBP
+Contains the supplementary data and scripts used to generate the results presented in our manuscript:
-single cell analysis of bidirectional promoters
+Integrative analysis of single cell expression data reveals distinct regulatory states in bidirectional promoters single cell analysis of bidirectional promoters

-This is the supplementary code for the paper:
+We are currently working on making the code easily accessible to reproduce the results.
+Further details will follow soon...